Something Other Than Something More

 Alone on a park bench lay the sleeping little boy.

-His ball glove made for a pillow, as his bat nestled between his knees.
+His ball glove made for a pillow,

 A visible innocence was clearly displayed in this crystallized vision,